 In applying for an Incomplete, students must have signed permission from the instructor and the DGS, or the course in question may not count toward the program requirements.
 If students do not complete work by the deadline, the course will not count toward the program requirements, unless there are documented extenuating circumstances.

 A reading knowledge of two languages is required.
-Students will be expected to show proficiency in either two ancient languages, or two modern languages, or one ancient and one modern language.
-(Normally, Latin, Greek, French, German, Spanish, and Italian are the accepted languages.
-Other languages may be acceptable if deemed relevant and appropriate to a student’s program of study.)
+Normally, Latin, Ancient Greek, French, German, Spanish, and Italian are the accepted languages.
+Other languages may be acceptable if the DGS deems them relevant and appropriate to a student’s program of study.
+Students may fulfill the language requirements:

 The (Non-Terminal) Master of Arts Degree